nus-cs2103/website-base/admin/tp-pe-fragment.md

 * To be submitted via TEAMMATES.
 You are recommended to complete this during the PE session itself, but ==you have until the end of the day to submit (or revise) your submissions==.
 * The TEAMMATES email containing the submission link should have reached you the day before the PE.
 If you didn't receive it by then, you can request it to be resent from [this page](https://teammatesv4.appspot.com/web/front/help/session-links-recovery).
+* **If TEAMMATES submission page is slow/fails to load** (all of you accessing it at the same time is likely to overload the server), wait 3-5 minutes and try again. <span class="text-danger">Do not refresh the page rapidly</span> as that will overload the server even more, and recovery can take even longer.

 <div class="indented">
 <panel header="##### Important questions included in the evaluation" peek>